SomeOddCodeGuy/WilmerAI/Docs/User_Documentation/Setup/Workflow_Details/Nodes/Image_Processor.md

 output.
 The node does **not** process images independently in parallel; it processes them sequentially and then * *aggregates the results into a single output**.

-1. **Isolate Content**: The node first separates the conversation history into two parts: a list of all text-based messages and a list of all image-based messages from the user's most recent turn.
+1. **Identify Images**: The node scans all messages in the conversation for any that have images attached.
+Images are associated with their originating message (e.g., the user message they were sent with).

-2. **Sequential Processing Loop**: The node iterates through each image message one by one.
-For **each individual image **, it performs the following steps:
+2. **Sequential Processing Loop**: The node iterates through each individual image one by one.
+For **each individual image**, it performs the following steps:

     * It creates a temporary, isolated context for the LLM call.
-    * This context includes the **entire text history** of the conversation plus the **single image** currently being processed.
+    * This context includes the **entire conversation history**, but with only the **single image** currently being processed attached to its originating message.
     * It calls the vision LLM specified in `endpointName` with this context, the `systemPrompt`, and the `prompt`.
     * The resulting text description for that single image is stored.